-Neighboring takes effort.
-It takes purposeful planning and time.
+Neighboring takes effort, time and purposeful planning.
 But the effort will benefit both you and your community.
 David Burton, a county engagement specialist with University of Missouri Extension, is working statewide to train people to be engaged neighbors.
 This page contains resources that will help.
-You may also contact David Burton for a copy of his 30-plus page “Engaged Neighbor Overview” document.
+To obtain a copy of Burton’s “Engaged Neighbor Overview” document please take our neighboring survey.

 The Art of Neighboring